abaoel/eGame/README.md

 5. Clone Project Repo

-Create a folder on your Desktop and clone this repository to the folder. command: git clone https://github.com/abaoel/eGame.git .
+Create a folder on server and clone this repository to the folder. command: git clone https://github.com/abaoel/eGame.git .

 Copy the file .env.example to .env
 command: cp .env.example .env